Business Plan: What It Is, Types, and How to Write One

 Given the significant time, effort, and financial investment required to create a comprehensive business plan, there is a risk that these resources could be wasted if the plan fails to secure investment or fails to reflect the rapidly changing business environment.
 The cost of developing a business plan may outweigh its benefits, especially if it becomes outdated quickly.

-Why do businesses fail?
+Why do business plans fail?

 Creative ideas for enhancing your business plan